The entire book appears at this link with chapters added after appearing online:

 abandoned and stripped heaps down at the end of the corner.

 “Know what I mean?”

 “No kidding.
-I think I do,” Tyger replies.
-“I’ll be back in
+Believe I do,” Tyger replies.
+“Back in a few.”

 “Don’t tarry now, my fine white friend.